 The photographs at the top of pages throughout this site: Kate O'Flaherty (later Kate Chopin) in 1869, at age nineteen (courtesy of the Missouri History Museum, St. Louis, Missouri, USA); Oakland House, the mansion in St. Louis where Kate O'Flaherty met Oscar Chopin, the man who would become her husband; and pinks—the flowers mentioned in the closing sentence of The Awakening.

 If you're citing photographs or other images on the site, list the person credited beneath the image.
 Most images on the site that do not have a credit beneath them are in the public domain, so they do not need an attribution.
 But please note several exceptions: For book covers, check with the publisher.
 For the photograph of Kate Chopin at the top of the home page and other pages, list the Missouri History Museum, St. Louis, Missouri, USA.
-The constructed designs on the top of many pages--like on the top of this page and on pages devoted to Biography, The Awakening, At Fault, "Ripe Figs," and the "Many Kates" design, used at the top of some pages devoted to Chopin's short stories--© 2005, 2012 by Jenny Oyallon-Koloski.
+The constructed designs on the top of this and many other many pages--© 2005, 2012 by Jenny Oyallon-Koloski.

 You can read questions and answers about Kate Chopin and her work, and you can email us your questions.